Society for the Study of Muslim Ethics

 January 2022 Meeting, Call for Papers

-The twelfth annual meeting of the Society for the Study of Muslim Ethics will be held January 7-10, 2021, at the Palmer House in Chicago, Illinois and will be held concurrently with the meeting of the Society for Christian Ethics and the Society for Jewish Ethics.
+The thirteenth annual meeting of the Society for the Study of Muslim Ethics will be held January 6-9, 2022, at the Hilton Orange County in Orange County, California, and will be held concurrently with the meeting of the Society of Christian Ethics and the Society of Jewish Ethics.